-The Conservation Commission consists of nine voting members including one representtive each from the solid waste franchisee for the city, Souther Oregon University, and the Ashland School District, and six other voting members.
+The Conservation Commission consists of nine voting members including one representative each from the solid waste franchisee for the City, Southern Oregon University, and the Ashland School District, and six other voting members.

 The powers, duties and responsibilities of the Commission are to educate and advocate for the wise and efficient use of resources by the City of Ashland and Ashland citizens.

 - Recycling, source reduction and solid waste/landfill issues;

 - Resource conservation issues;

 - New power resource decisions, but not decisions involving wholesale power contracts;

 - Education of citizens about resource efficiency issues

 Nursery pots, bubble wrap, baling twine, snack food bags, discs, irrigation components, lawn chairs and toys are among the long list of plastics accepted for recycling at the Jackson County Plastic Round-up.
 Gather plastic from your home, garden, garage and business to keep it out of the landfill, and have it recycled into new materials.

 Only clean, presorted plastic will be accepted.
 Pre-sort plastic into three categories: soft plastic, hard plastic, and nursery plastic.
 There will be a residential fee of $5.00 per household; the fee for large loads and businesses is $5.00 per yard.

 Note that we can no longer accept video cassettes, tapes or 8-tracks.